Please share this around – we are none of us alone; we are all connected. You never know who’s lives you’ll change with your words.

 I reach out to others when I need it most.
 Even though I isolate, too, I also know that in moments of desperation, I do instinctively ask for help and support from those I trust.

-I treat myself to occasional manicures, special purchases (a dress, a pillow, some art supplies), and a lazy Sunday.
 As much as my brain tries to trick me into thinking that I am worthless and unlovable, I try to actively do things for myself that remind myself that I deserve care.

 I am brave.